Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README2.md

 ### Library page
 - Contains learning materials pertinent to playing the game, and maybe information about coming updates and additions.

-## Deployment plans?
-Maybe?

-Load into amazon s3 bucket.
-Use amazon gamelift for combat server.

 ## dump to turn queue

 TURN QUEUE